 Packing List: Backpacking Gear for England’s Pilgrims’ Way

 I was first drawn to England’s ancient pilgrimage route to the shrine of St. Thomas Becket following my 2019 Camino de Santiago.
-With my eyes set towards Europe’s Via Francigena from Canterbury to Rome, I learned the history the Pilgrims’ Way from both Winchester and London.
+With my eyes set towards Europe’s Via Francigena from Canterbury to Rome, I learned the history of the Pilgrims’ Way from both Winchester and London.
 Followed by kings and fabled in literature such as the Canterbury Tales by Geoffrey Chaucer, the modern route follows the historic Roman road and parallels the North Downs Way.

 This packing list is offered to those hiking and backpacking England’s Pilgrims’ Way from Winchester or London to Canterbury Cathedral.
 For backpacking gear lists for the Camino de Santiago and other routes, please see my Packing Lists.

 RULE #2: Only pack for three days, regardless of trip duration.

 RULE #3: Always carry $100 USD, regardless of destination.